 31. Make music: There has never been a better time to pick up a new instrument.
 Some are easier (and less expensive) than others, like the ukulele, and a wealth of online videos and tutorials make it feel approachable and less intimidating.

-34. Take a happiness class: Yes, you can learn happiness — and for free — from Laurie Santos, a professor of psychology at Yale University.
+34. Take a happiness class: Yes, you can learn happiness — and for free — from Yale University psychology professor Laurie Santos.
 Her wildly popular class is online.

-36. Use that equipment: Is there kitchen equipment in your hallway closet or attic that you have never used?
-It’s time to get out that pasta or Popsicle maker, spiralizer or AeroPress coffee maker (my coffee was delicious) and learn how to use it.
+36. Use that equipment: Is there kitchen equipment in your hallway closet or attic that you’ve never used?
+It’s time to get out that pasta or Popsicle maker, spiralizer or AeroPress coffee maker (that’s on me) and learn how to use it.

 37. Hire an intern: Have your child “intern” at your home office.
-At CNN, my child can pitch and write stories, take photos, write headlines and participate in many video conference calls – and fetch coffee and make lunch.
-I’m thinking about adding laundry and other shaky skills to the list.
+At CNN, my child can pitch and write stories, take photos, write headlines and participate in many video conference calls.
+She can also fetch coffee and make lunch.

-38. Eat your science: Learn chemistry by making homemade butter and bread.
+38. Get down to science: Learn chemistry by making homemade butter and bread.

 39. Composting is good for the Earth: Learn how to compost and do it.
 It’s good for the Earth and your garden, and vermicomposting is really interesting, because worms.

-40. Dance, dance, dance: Time to dance like no one is watching (maybe they are not).
+40. Dance, dance, dance: Time to dance like no one is watching (‘cause they’re not).
 Learn to dance from the professionals.
-It’s superfun – and you can get some exercise, too.
+It’s super fun and you can get some exercise, too.

 Do for others

-41. Phone a relative: Not everyone is traveling yet, and so many grandparents are missing their favorite little people.
-Why not call a relative who misses your kids and maybe misses you?
-We can continue those video calls.
+41. Phone a relative: So many grandparents are missing their favorite little people, so why not call a relative who misses your kids and maybe misses you?

-42. Thank-you notes: Write end-of-year thank-you cards to your teachers, other school staff and aftercare workers.
-(It’s never too late to send them.)
+42. Thank-you notes: Write end-of-year thank-you cards to your teachers and other school staff, aftercare workers.

 43. “Get well soon” cards: Let’s add “we miss you” or “get well soon” cards to send to anyone you miss or who you know isn’t well.
 Real mail is lovely to receive.

 44. Hand out snack bags: Gather shelf-stable snacks, bottles of water, socks and wipes into bags to hand out to people who need them.
 You can spot people from more than 6 feet away, wave, leave bags for them and walk away so they can safely pick them up.